daly-h/daly-h.github.io/_posts/2024-09-02-SEAI-Energy-Balance.md

 #### Highlights
 - Ireland generated more energy from wind than from natural gas in 2023, for the first time.
-- The growth in wind energy production has matched the growth in data centre electricity demand since 2016.
+- But since 2016, all the growth in wind energy production has matched the growth in data centre electricity demand.
+We are running up an down-moving escalator!
-- Ambient heat - the renewable energy that heat pumps are based on - is a larger source of energy for homes than coal does, for the first time.
-But peat still produces slightly more heat.
+- Ambient heat (the renewable energy that heat pumps are based on) is now a larger source of energy for homes than coal, for the first time.
+But peat is still a greater source of heat, and oil dominates.
-- We may have reached peak oil for road transport, but the consumption of jet kerosene for international aviation - which overtook petrol consumption in 2017 - is at an all-time high and showing no sign of slowing.
+- We may have reached peak oil for road transport, but the consumption of jet kerosene for international aviation - which overtook petrol consumption in 2017 - is at an all-time high and shows no sign of slowing.
 - Despite strong population and economic growth, total primary energy demand has stabilised.

 ### Indigenous production